cs50nestm/web/html/README.md

 </html>
 ```

-Make sure you have this starter code typed into a file called `mypage.html`.
+Working in the [CS50 IDE](https://ide.cs50.io) make sure you have this starter code typed into a file called `mypage.html`.

 Then to start up a server to be able to view your web page, type: